-The Group intends to continue exploration and to develop its Ajana Project.
+The Group intends to continue exploration and to develop its projects, specifically focusing on it's flagship lithium project.
 The Group is also considering the acquisition of further tenements for exploration of minerals and to seek other areas of investment.